offgridauthor/verif-demo/README.md

 5. Copy URL of build artifact (ie `https://raw.githubusercontent.com/offgridauthor/verification-contracts/main/artifacts/build-info/1ca3e45b97b92b131128688d9d9faf68.json`)
 6. Add ABI and URL to remote build artifact to `deploy-and-verify.js` script
 7. Run `yarn deploy`

-### Deploy Upgrade and Verify (using `defender-hardhat`)

-1. Write a new implementation of the deployed contract, compile, commit and push to repository
-2. Copy URL of build artifact and add as WORKFLOW_URL to `2a-propose-and-verify.js`
-3. Run `yarn upgrade`

 ### Automate Upgrade Proposal and Verification (using Github Actions)